AT&T is hiking the price of DirecTV Now, despite promising lower consumer prices in the Time Warner trial

 AT&T’s announcement for DirecTV Now does not appear to extend to customers of DirecTV’s legacy product, its satellite TV service.
 Technically speaking, that means AT&T still has not raised prices for traditional pay-TV customers, the market with which the Justice Department’s case was most concerned.
 Still, AT&T has made no secret of its desire to phase out its declining satellite business by shifting even those customers to online streaming.

-Asked whether the price hike to DirecTV Now may contribute to a Justice Department appeal, an agency spokesman didn’t immediately respond to a request for comment.
+Asked whether the price increase to DirecTV Now may contribute to a Justice Department appeal, an agency spokesman didn’t immediately respond to a request for comment.